PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

 early retirement and severance negotiations

-Through its relationship with AoC, the Council of PPC articulates the voice of principals and senior post holders to BIS and DfE.
+Through its relationship with AoC, the Council of PPC articulates the voice of principals and senior post holders to government.
 It contributes to the work of the Education and Training Foundation and provides an authoritative voice on matters of professional development for college leaders.

 PPC has a council of serving members representing each of the regions, land-based colleges and deputies.
-The general secretary, Sir Geoff Hall, is an experienced former FE college principal.
+The general secretary, Dr Anne Murdoch, was appointed in February 2018 and was previously CEO and Principal of Newbury College.

 Who can be a member?

-The area reviews will have significant implications for the FE sector.
+Principals and senior leaders in England’s FE colleges require a range of skills to support, inform and influence FE.
 This, combined with funding reductions, means that some PPC members are and will be facing unsettling and sometimes difficult choices about their careers.
 To help, we have produced this information with our affiliated organisation, the Association of School and College Leaders (ASCL).

 Questions to ask: